hacktoberfest-unicam/awesome-hacktoberfest-cobalt-capybara/Palestra di Edsger Dijkstra (ASD)/README.md

 These challenges focus on sorting algorithms, which are fundamental for optimizing data manipulation and retrieval operations.

 ### Challenge 1: Pokémon Search in Pokedex
-**Description**: Implement a search algorithm to find a specific Pokémon in a Pokedex.
+**Description**: Implement a search algorithm to find a specific Pokémon in a Pokedex.<br/>
 **Objective**: Apply search algorithms to structured data and understand their efficiency.

 ### Challenge 2: Sorting Pokémon by Health Points
-**Description**: Implement various sorting algorithms (e.g., Bubble Sort, Merge Sort) to sort a list of Pokémon based on their health points.
+**Description**: Implement various sorting algorithms (e.g., Bubble Sort, Merge Sort) to sort a list of Pokémon based on their health points.<br/>
 **Objective**: Learn and compare the efficiency of different sorting algorithms.

 ### Challenge 3: Pokémon Battle Damage Calculation
 **Description**
   In this challenge, you will implement an algorithm to calculate the damage in a Pokémon battle using various data structures to represent Pokémon attributes and moves.
-You will create classes or structures to manage Pokémon information, including attack power, defence stats, and type advantages, and evaluate the effectiveness of moves to compute the resulting damage.
+You will create classes or structures to manage Pokémon information, including attack power, defence stats, and type advantages, and evaluate the effectiveness of moves to compute the resulting damage.<br/>
 **Objective**: The goal of this challenge is to: <br>
   Utilize appropriate data structures (e.g., classes, dictionaries, or lists) to store and manage Pokémon attributes and move information.
   Apply mathematical algorithms to determine damage in a battle scenario based on attributes like attack, defence, and type advantages.